New York Yankees: Rivalries

-Intra-division
+American League

 Boston Red Sox

 The Yankees–Red Sox rivalry is one of the oldest, most famous, and fiercest rivalries in professional sports.
 The inaugural game between the two teams occurred in 1903, when the Yankees (then known as the Highlanders) hosted the Red Sox (then named the Americans) at Hilltop Park.
 The rivalry gave rise to the Curse of the Bambino: after Babe Ruth was traded to the Yankees in 1920, the Red Sox did not win a World Series until 2004, 86 years later.

 The rivalry can be a heated subject, especially in the Northeastern United States.
 Since the inception of the wild card team and an added Division Series, the rivals have met in the playoffs five times (the Yankees won the 1999 and 2003 American League Championship Series; the Red Sox won in the 2004 American League Championship Series, 2018 American League Division Series, and the 2021 American League Wild Card Game).
 The teams have twice met in the last regular-season series of a season to decide the AL pennant: in 1904 (when the Red Sox won) and in 1949 (when the Yankees won).
 Games between the two teams are often broadcast on national television and often yield high television ratings.

 The teams finished tied for first in 1978, when the Yankees, down 14 games to the Sox midway through the season, won a high-profile tie-breaker playoff for the AL East division title.
 Similarly, the 2004 ALCS saw the Yankees, who led the series 3 games to 0, lost the next four games and the series—the only time in MLB history that a team has come back from a 0–3 deficit to win a postseason series.